 Healium XR…XR which in our shop is short for ‘extended realities’ but coincidentally it’s also the opposite of RX…is a portable, digital chill pill.
 Thousands of people around the world are using our VR and now AR apps to ease feelings associated with anxiety and help them sleep.
 Healium kits combine augmented and virtual reality, neurofeedback, and simple, easy to remember stories to quickly shift feeling states.
 It’s not a treatment for panic attacks or any replacement for psychotropic medication but published studies show Healium can significantly reduce moderate anxiety and increase feelings of positivity in as little as four minutes.

-Healium is powered by your brainwaves and your heart beats per minute via wearables like a smart watch or Muse’s brain-sensing headband.
+Healium is powered by your brainwaves and your heart beats per minute via wearables like a smart watch or an EEG headband.
 Inside VR goggles, or without them with just your mobile device using augmented reality (think 3D objects in your phone), you can see your thoughts and heart rate controlling objects.

 For people who struggle with traditional meditation, this is the opposite of close your eyes and meditate.
 A feeling mirror, it allows you to see your neurological and biological reflection for the first time and better understand how your thoughts have power to control things not only in the virtual world but the real world as well.